Francis Stewart, 5th Earl of Bothwell: Feuds and military affairs

 On 29 May 1583, the King, against the advice of the Earl of Gowrie and the other Lords of the Raid of Ruthven, who had controlled him for the past nine months, left Edinburgh, progressing first to Linlithgow Palace, accompanied by the Earls of Mar, Angus, Bothwell and Marischal.
 At Linlithgow, Bothwell played football with the Earl Marischal.
-Bothwell knocked him over, then he kicked Bothwell on the leg.
+Bothwell knocked him over, and he then kicked Bothwell on the leg.
 They decided to fight a duel the next day, but the Earl of Angus and the king, James VI, reconciled them.
 After this, Bothwell returned to Crichton.

 Bothwell quarreled with David Home of Manderston at Linlithgow Palace in November 1583.
-He killed him in 1584, and on 23 October 1584 he wrote from Crichton Castle to Sir Patrick Vans of Barnbarroch asking him to meet him at Dalkeith and support him at his trial in Edinburgh.
-He also fought with Alexander Home, Prior of Coldingham, and his brother in the Canongate near Holyrood Palace in November 1583.
+He killed him in 1584 and, on 23 October 1584, he wrote from Crichton Castle to Sir Patrick Vans of Barnbarroch, asking him to meet him at Dalkeith and support him at his trial in Edinburgh.
+He also fought with Alexander Home, Prior of Coldingham, and his brother, in the Canongate near Holyrood Palace in November 1583.

 On 13 May 1585, Bothwell, with others, was commissioned to assist the Warden of the Scottish Marches dealing with rebels.
-In June 1586 Bothwell was one of three Commissioners appointed by James VI to negotiate a military alliance between the English and Scottish Crowns, which was formally concluded on 5 July.
+In June 1586, Bothwell was one of three Commissioners appointed by James VI to negotiate a military alliance between the English and Scottish Crowns, which was formally concluded on 5 July.
 He quarrelled with William Stewart of Monkton and then they fought on Blackfriar's Wynd.
 Bothwell stabbed him with his rapier and Stewart tried to hide in a cellar, where Bothwell's men "stobbed him with whingers till he was despatched".

-The following year Bothwell and other nobles felt that the beheading of James VI's mother Queen Mary demanded an invasion of England, a course of action the king disagreed with.
+The following year, Bothwell and other nobles felt that the beheading of James VI's mother Queen Mary demanded an invasion of England, a course of action the king disagreed with.
 Bothwell was warded for a time in Edinburgh Castle for his activities in trying to advance this course of action.